mesonbuild/meson-python/docs/reference/pyproject-settings.rst

    ``-Dpython.allow_limited_api=false`` option is passed to ``meson setup``.

+.. option:: tool.meson-python.meson

+   A string specifying the ``meson`` executable or script to use.
+If it is a path to an existing file with a name ending in ``.py``, it will be invoked as a Python script using the same Python interpreter that is used to run ``meson-python`` itself.
+It can be overrridden by the :envvar:`MESON` environment variable.

 .. option:: tool.meson-python.args.dist

    Extra arguments to be passed to the ``meson dist`` command.